 When suing based on medical product liability, there are many parties that can be liable depending on the specific circumstances.
 Manufacturers, distributors, and suppliers are usually the most common defendants in these cases.

-Other defendants may include testing laboratory, medical facilities, or individual doctors.
+Other defendants may include testing laboratories, medical facilities, or individual doctors.
 Since the product must go through a rigorous procedure from level to level to end up in the market, there can be numerous people/companies that were liable for the injury that the product ultimately ended up causing when reaching the consumer.

 Suing a medical device company may require strong legal knowledge to find out who is at fault and how you may be compensated for, contact an attorney today!